robweber/trash-panda/README.md

 ## Templating

-When expanding templates for service variables there are a few global variables and custom functions available.
+When expanding templates for service check variables there are a few global variables and custom functions available.
 Global variables can be added to by setting values in the `jinja_constants` section of the [global config](#global-configuration).
 Check the [example config file](https://github.com/robweber/trash-panda/blob/main/install/monitor_example.yaml) to see how these can be used within host and service configurations.

 ### Host